NEOdinok/backend-node/16_microservice_architecture.md

 - **cluster** - Node.js built-in module that lets use spawn multiple NodeJS processes.
 - **amqplib + cluster** = parallel processing.
 Load balancing is handled automatically by NodeJS.
 - **Nginx** - used for load balancing.
 Supports all 3: Round Robin, Least Connections, IP Hash.
-- **Async Saga** - Asynchronous Saga pattern means compensating actions that happen asynchronously in a distriburted system to undo some actions.
+- **Async Saga** - Asynchronous Saga pattern means compensating actions that happen asynchronously in a distributed system to undo some actions.
   Example:
   Place order → charge → reserve product → send notification.
   If reserving the product fails, the saga rolls back: